nsrau/azure-docs.it-it/articles/active-directory-domain-services/synchronization.md

 ---
-title: Funzionamento della sincronizzazione in Azure AD Domain Services | Microsoft Docs
+title: How synchronization works in Azure AD Domain Services | Microsoft Docs
-description: Informazioni sul funzionamento del processo di sincronizzazione per oggetti e credenziali da un tenant Azure AD o un ambiente Active Directory Domain Services locale a un dominio gestito da Azure Active Directory Domain Services.
+description: Learn how the synchronization process works for objects and credentials from an Azure AD tenant or on-premises Active Directory Domain Services environment to an Azure Active Directory Domain Services managed domain.
 services: active-directory-ds
 author: iainfoulds
 manager: daveba